How to Get a Commercial Driver’s License in 2023

 How Long Does It Take to Get a Commercial Driver’s License?

 Getting a CDL takes just 7 weeks on average from the date you pass your CDL permit test.
 How fast you can get your CDL will depend on a range of factors, such as the CDL license class, how often you attend driver training, and your talent for handling a large vehicle.
 Your commercial driving instructor will let you know when you are ready for the road test.

 How Much Does It Cost to Get a CDL?

 In general, the cost will land anywhere between $2,000 and $7,000 for the full driver-training program.
-Part of getting a CDL is to pass a CDL road test which tests your road skills.
-As it’s unlikely you happen to have a commercial vehicle of the right license class (A, B, C) at home, each practice session has to be done by attending CDL training classes which are expensive.
+Part of getting a CDL is to pass a CDL road test, which tests your road skills.
+As it’s unlikely you happen to have a commercial vehicle of the right license class (A, B, C) at home, each practice session has to be done by attending CDL training classes, which can be quite expensive.

-In many cases, your employer will pay for the costs associated with getting the commercial driver’s license, or to add on specific endorsements.
+In many cases, your employer will pay for the costs associated with getting your CDL, as well as the costs to add specific endorsements.
 Check with your employer if that is the case as it will save you a hefty sum.

 How to Avoid Spending More Money Than Necessary

-Misinformation often leads to people spending hundreds of dollars extra on stuff that is either free (like the state’s CDL manual) or that, quite frankly, doesn’t help you become a better driver (like using a more expensive trucking school to practice).
-While it’s not uncommon for a CDL license to cost thousands of dollars in total when you count in the practice hours, you can easily save a few hundred if you follow our top tips below:
+Misinformation often leads to people spending hundreds of dollars extra on stuff that is either free or on things that don’t help you become a better driver (like using a more expensive trucking school to practice).
+While it’s not uncommon for a CDL to cost thousands of dollars in total when you count in the practice hours, you can easily save a few hundred if you follow our top tips below: